Suraj Singh Thakuri

-Suraj Singh Thakuri (सुरज सिंह ठकुरी) is a television presenter and media executive who is the COO of Kantipur Television Network.
+Suraj Singh Thakuri (सुरज सिंह ठकुरी) is a Nepalese Actor and television presenter and also known for media executive who is the COO of Kantipur Television Network.

 Education

 Suraj attended Adarsha Vidya Mandir, Lalitpur, Nepal and completed college at Xavier Academy science college (NEF).
 He has a master's degree in Environmental Science.

 Professional career

-Thakur was the host of the Nepali television talk show Call Kantipur from its inception in 2003 until 2013.
+Thakuri was the host of the Nepali television talk show Call Kantipur from its inception in 2003 until 2013.
 Subsequently, he presented the shows Ghumgam and the late-night show It's My Show.
 He became the chief executive producer of Kantipur TV in 2021, and the company's COO in 2025.

 He has also directed and appeared in music videos.

 Thakuri received the presidential award Prabal Jana Sewa Shree in 2021.